g3arshift/LabTracker/Task_List.md

 * [ ] Database Backup
 * [ ] Database Restore
 * [ ] DB item undelete
-* [ ] UpdateApplication (contacts the GH repo for an update script, then downloads it and follows it)
+* [ ] UpdateApplication (contacts the GH repo for an update script, then downloads it and follows it, or better yet liquibase)
+* [ ] TODO: Enable cascade deletes on tubing_customwaterloop table and on computer_system_extra_part table
 * [ ] Repositories
 	* [ ] Create InventoryItem Repository
 		* [ ] add